Enter the business world faster than ever.

 Designed in consultation with senior industry executives, thought leaders, and prominent York University academics, the program will equip you with relevant and in-demand knowledge and all course content will be immediately applicable to your current (or future) role.

 Signal to employers that you are ready for a leadership position, and stand out from the crowd, by adding this valuable business certificate to your professional resume.

 “This certificate program is the perfect way for someone to learn fundamental business administration skills and combine it with work experience.
 It is great for professionals who are new or are aspiring to be in a management role and would like to learn core business functions.”

 Maurizio Bevilacqua – Mayor of Vaughan, former MP and Minister of State for Finance.
 Advisory Council Member for the Certificate in Business Administration.

 The flexibility you need to succeed.

 Completing a university program while working full-time can present considerable challenges.
-With this in mind, we designed this part-time Certificate to give you the utmost flexibility in balancing your professional and personal responsibilities with your studies.
+With this in mind, we designed this online Certificate to give you the utmost flexibility in balancing your professional and personal responsibilities with your studies.
 You simply won’t find a comparable online program that delivers such a high quality business education in just nine short months.

 “It’s going to help close a gap for me, that I’ve always felt I’ve had, lacking formal business education.
 I’ve done professional certifications in my industry, but to me, I still felt like I had a bit of a gap.
 Closing this gap, I feel ultimately will help build my confidence, or continue to build my confidence.
 In addition to that, as I continue to build my career, it is going to show evidence that I am passionate about learning, and a motivated leader and that continuous improvement and development is important to me.”